MNLepage08/YCNG-288-DevOps/README.md

 * Design an iterative approach to deliver a data science solution where each step will bring additional value.
 * Apply the design thinking methodology to draw clear objectives of a data science project.
 * Foresee the challenges of deploying and maintain a machine learning model and to avoid the last mile issue.
-* Create a solution for stock market prediction.

 ## :rocket: Assignments

 **Project: Where should I invest my money?** I am an investor focused on the S&P 500.
 I would like to use AI to know every night what should I buy and what should I sell.
 My strategy is: ”If the price of today is higher than the price of tomorrow, I sell.
 If the price of today is lower than the price of tomorrow, I buy”.
 Can you help me with this project?